dailyidea/dailyidea.com---ARCHIVE/README.md

         <p><strong>Privacy?</strong> For now all ideas will be publicly searchable.
 Soon I'll allow users to have private ideas.
 I will probably charge for ideas.
 Ideas want to be shared!</p>

     </div>

+## Troubleshooting

+#### ServerlessError: The security token included in the request is invalid.

+Make sure you have your AWS credentials in `~/aws/credentials` [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where).

+If credentials are set, then it requires to specify aws profile.
+Can be fixed by adding `export AWS_PROFILE="default"` to your .bash_profile (.bashrc, .zshrc, etc...).
+Alternatively by appending `--profile default` to the `aws` cli command.